Celebrating the Annunciation and Incarnation

 (Homily of December 31, 2006)

-Only during the Solemnities of Christmas and the Annunciation does the Church call us to worship God with a genuflection when we profess the creed ( at the words “and by the power of the Holy Spirit He was born of the Virgin Mary and became Man.”)
+During the Solemnity of the Annunciation the Church call us to worship God with a genuflection when we profess the creed at the words “and by the Holy Spirit was incarnate of the Virgin Mary, and became man.”

 The Paschal Mystery requires that God become a Man.
 A person might suppose that God could have come into our physical world without being born, since He could have come as a fully grown man.
 And so, Christmas is not inherently essential to our having the most important feasts of Good Friday and Easter Sunday.
 However, the Incarnation - in some form - is indispensable and is therefore more important than Christmas.